trustwallet/wallet-core/README.md

 # Contributing

-The best way to submit feedback and report bugs is to open a GitHub issue.
+The best way to submit feedback and report bugs is to [open a GitHub issue](https://github.com/TrustWallet/wallet-core/issues/new).
 If you want to contribute code please see [Contributing](docs/Contributing.md).

+Request for new blockchain? [🚀 here](https://github.com/TrustWallet/wallet-core/issues/new?template=new_blockchain.md&title=Add+support+for).

 # License